-Learning requires your active involvement.
-Ultimately, learning is your responsibility, not that of your professor.
-The professor's responsibility is to help you learn.
-Both the professor's ability to help you and your ability to benefit from that help will be increased by you meeting the following expectations:
+Learning requires the student's active involvement.
+Ultimately, learning is the student's responsibility, not that of the professor.
+The professor's responsibility is to help the student learn.
+Both the professor's ability to help and the student's ability to benefit from that help will be increased by the student meeting the following expectations:

-In cases where extenuating circumstances such as illness exist, you should notify the professor.
-You should call the professor if possible, and/or send an e-mail to the professor.
-Otherwise, you may leave messages at the Esperanza College office prior to class time and leave a message with the Esperanza College person on duty for that day before 5:30 pm call (215) 324-0746, extension 410.
+In cases where extenuating circumstances such as illness exist, the student should notify the professor by phone if possible, and/or by sending an e-mail to the professor.
+Otherwise, a student may leave messages at the Esperanza College office prior to class time and leave a message with the Esperanza College person on duty for that day before 5:30 pm call (215) 324-0746, extension 410.

-You are accountable for all work missed because of class absence.
+The student is accountable for all work missed because of class absence.
 Faculty is under no obligation to make special arrangements for students who have been absent.
-If a student exceeds the allowed number of absences specified in the syllabus, the instructor may either (1) lower the student's grade according to the percentage on the syllabus or (2) recommend to the Dean that the student be required to withdraw from the course.
+If a student exceeds the allowed number of absences specified in the syllabus, the instructor may either

+- (1) lower the student's grade according to the percentage on the syllabus or - (2) recommend to the Dean that the student be required to withdraw from the course.

-Being a student at Esperanza College demands that the student anticipate a level of etiquette and decorum in the classroom.
+Being a student at Esperanza College demands that the student anticipates a level of etiquette and decorum in the classroom.
 Each professor has the ability to place specific demands of etiquette within their course syllabus.
-We expect our students to be able to do the following on a daily basis:
+We expect Esperanza students to be able to do the following daily:

 - Students are invited to use technology in the classroom.
 The use of technology should never be a distraction to yourself or others around you.
 Use of email, web browsing, game playing, and displaying streaming video is unacceptable in a classroom during instruction.
 Students can face academic penalty by the professor for inappropriate use of technology. - Recording any aspect of a class or the materials of a class is prohibited.
 No pictures, videos or audio recordings are permitted without written permission of the instructor. - Make entry to class on time.
-If you arrive late or are in need of leaving early, do so with concern for the learning environment of the class. - All absences, tardiness, and early departures must involve legitimate excuses, such as health problems, family emergencies, or extraordinary employment-related duties.
+If a student arrives late or in need of leaving early, should do so with concern for the learning environment of the class. - All absences, tardiness, and early departures must involve legitimate excuses, such as health problems, family emergencies, or extraordinary employment-related duties.
 Health problems or family emergencies must be documented by a doctor or a hospital administrator (e.g. nurse, admissions office).
 Extraordinary employment-related duties must be documented by a letter from an employer on official letterhead stating the reasons for missing class or continually arriving to class late (15 minutes from starting time).
 For example, if the content course begins at 6:00 pm, the student will be marked late at 6:15 pm.
 These absences still count toward the content absence limit and penalties will be issued.
 (See chart below) The instructor will take the absences into consideration but will expect missed assignments or tests to be made up.
 The student is required to fulfill all course assignments for the session missed and to submit appropriate assignments to the instructor for review and grading within the following time frame: